 Strengthens Hair Roots

-Hibiscus flowers and leaves are rich in refreshing ingredients, as well as rich in flavonoids and amino acids.
+Hibiscus flowers and leaves are rich in refreshing ingredients and rich in flavonoids and amino acids.
 Flavonoids increase blood circulation to hair follicles, transform dormant follicles into hair follicles, promoting new hair growth.
-Amino acids, on the other hand, stimulate the production of keratin in the cells of the hair follicles, promoting healthy hair growth.
+On the other hand, Amino acids stimulate the production of keratin in the cells of the hair follicles, promoting healthy hair growth.

 Protects Scalp from External Damage